 The history of Sri Lankan Cinema begins with the film Kadawunu Poronduwa (The broken promise), directed by Jyothish Singh, based upon a play by Bernard Aloysius Wanniarachchi Jayamanne, and released in 1947.
 It was a musical and musicals remain popular, along with melodramas.
 The most well-known Sri Lankan filmmaker internationally is probably Lester James Peiris, director of Rekava (Line of Destiny, 1956), Gamperaliya (The Changing Village, 1964), Nidhanaya (The Treasure, 1970) and Golu Hadawatha (Cold Heart, 1968).

 Another key figure in Sri Lankan cinema is filmmaker Chandran Rutnam.
 He worked as a production supervisor on several Hollywood films: Indiana Jones and the Temple of Doom (1984), The Iron Triangle (1989), Beyond Rangoon (1995), and Victory (1996).
 His most recent work as a director was on the Sri Lankan/American co-production, A Common Man (2013), starring Indian-English actor Ben Kingsley.

 SRI LANKAN MUSIC

 Sri Lankan music is closely related to Sri Lankan theater and dance and traditional Sri Lankan musical instruments include the béra, thammátama, daŭla, and răbān.
 Celebrated musicians include W. D. Amaradeva, H. R. Jothipala, Neela Wickramasinghe, and Clarence Wijewardene.

 Globally, the most famous Sri Lankan pop singer is M.I.A., born Mathangi Arulpragasam in 1975.
 Although raised in the London neighborhood of Hounslow, M.I.A. was briefly an Angeleno of sorts, when she lived in a palatial home in the affluent Brentwood neighborhood.
-M.I.A. lived with the father of her child and then-fiancee, billionaire Seagram’s and Warner Music heir Ben Bronfman.
+M.I.A. lived there with the father of her child and then-fiancee, billionaire Seagram’s and Warner Music heir Ben Bronfman.
 They split in 2012 and both moved, independently of one another, to Brooklyn.

 Sri Lankan musicians and performing artists play in Los Angeles somewhat regularly, usually in small venues.
 In 2015, Sunil Edirisinghe & Neela Wickramasinghe played a concert in the San Gabriel Mission Playhouse, Ranwan Rayak was performed at Lawndale High School (featuring Sabeetha Perera), Marians performed at the Pearson Park Amphitheatre in Anaheim, and the musical, Madhura Gee Sandawa, was performed at the Senshin Buddhist Temple.
 The best resource for keeping up with Sri Lankan cultural events that I know of is undoubtedly the Sri Lanka America Association.